Introduction / History

 If a young couple wishes to marry but cannot afford the bride price, it is common for the girl to be willingly abducted by the young man.
 They return home after several months and have their union sanctioned.

-Most of the Gamti have given up the nomadic lifestyles of their ancestors and have settled into farming.
+Most of the Gamit have given up the nomadic lifestyles of their ancestors and have settled into farming.
 They inhabit the more richly forested eastern areas of Surat district, an area well known for its rich soils and fine cotton crop.
 Many others live in areas where, because of the heavy rainfall, they are able to cultivate rice.
 Forest labor, hunting, and fishing are secondary to agriculture, as well as trade labor in the cities.

-Among the Gamti, the town leaders (headmen) have only social functions to perform.
+Among the Gamit, the town leaders (headmen) have only social functions to perform.
 Village houses are usually scattered near the streams so that the people might easily draw water, fish, and water their cattle.
 Homes are typically built by hired labor.
 They are small bamboo huts made with tiled roofs.
 The poorer villagers live in mud huts that they build themselves.
-The important thing to note is that the Gamti residences are all beyond the tidal flows of the rivers.
+The important thing to note is that the Gamit residences are all beyond the tidal flows of the rivers.

 What Are Their Needs?